Jasyyie/Battleship/README.md

 - For already provided hit coordinates it return "Coordiantes Already hit" same for miss.
 -
 #### BattleshipTest.csproj
--ShipParametersTest() tests for GetStartingPoint, GetOrientation, GetOrientation methods in Ship.
+- ShipParametersTest() tests for GetStartingPoint, GetOrientation, GetOrientation methods in Ship.